 Those with combination skin, intense oil overproduction, or dehydrated skin: use coconut oil sparingly.
 That means enough to reap its benefits, but not enough to potentially exacerbate existing issues.

 Since it’s somewhat comedogenic (meaning that it can clog pores), coconut oil can be tricky for combination skin types.
-Combination refers to those suffering from naturally oily skin as well as dryness and flaking.
+Combination refers to those experiencing naturally oily skin as well as dryness and flaking.

 Flaking experienced by combination skin can also clash with coconut oil, especially when skin isn’t regularly exfoliated.
 If coconut oil is applied over dead skin cells, lipids and dead skin cells can mix.
 This leads to a clogged pore, and the eruption of a comedone.